 Incoming waste is compacted and covered each day.
 After the landfill is full, it is covered with a protective barrier to keep rainwater out and vegetated to prevent erosion.
 As the waste decomposes, it produces methane gas that is collected and destroyed or recycled into energy, helping to reduce the use of fossil fuels and dependency on foreign oil.

 The waste and recycling industry poses some of the highest risks for its employees according to the Occupational Safety and Health Administration (OSHA).
 Therefore, our members adhere to the highest environmental health and safety standards.
 Our employees are highly skilled professionals who participate in ongoing safety training and continually re-evaluate their compliance guidelines, emergency procedures and policies.
-We are working with the National Waste & Recycling Association to advance safe practices in waste collection, processing and disposal.
+We are working with the National Waste & Recycling Association to advance safe practices in recycling and waste collection, processing and waste disposal.